ggoldens/pm-slack-app/README.md

 ### Step 2

 You will receive a message in Slack with your unique bounce webhook URL.
-You need to add that URL to the *Bounce Webhook* field in your Postmark account (Settings / Outbound):
+If you'd like to see bounce notifications in your chosen channel you need to add that URL to the *Bounce Webhook* field in your Postmark account (Settings / Outbound):

 <p><img style="display: block; margin-left: auto; margin-right: auto;" title="" src="/img/account_bounce_settings.png" border="0" alt="" /></p>

 ### Step 3

-Watch the magic happen.
+Enjoy, and let us know if you run into issues and if there are other things you'd like the Postmark Bot to do.